sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

   to higher versions.
 When the service cannot be transparently upgraded, this will involve a thorough alignment with all stakeholders as part of the change management processes.
-- In case of larger, wide spanning incidents (or even disasters), the teams play an active role in the orchestrated recovery together with all other teams.
+- In case of larger, wide-spanning incidents (or even disasters), the teams play an active role in the orchestrated recovery together with all other teams.

-**Designing and architecturing the integrations**
+**Designing and architecting the integrations**

-To ensure that the services are well supported and can be maintained in an efficient manner, there is often a strong focus on proper design of the infrastructure services and their role in the architecture.
-This design does not just include pointing out which components exist where, but also how the service integrates in the larger landscape:
+To ensure that the services are well supported and can be maintained in an efficient manner, there is often a strong focus on the proper design of the infrastructure services and their role in the architecture.
+This design does not just include pointing out which components exist where, but also how the service integrates within the larger landscape:

 - How are administration tasks executed?
 How do administrators authenticate themselves?